webbhuset/elm-json-decode/README.md

 import Json.Decode as Json exposing (Decoder)

 type alias Person =
-    { id : Int
-    , name : String
-    , maybeWeight : Maybe Int
-    , likes : Int -- Should default to 0 if field is missing
+    { id : Int -- Field is mandatory, decoder should fail if field is missing in the JSON object , name : String -- Field is mandatory
-    , hardcoded : String -- Should be a hardcoded value for now }
+    , maybeWeight : Maybe Int -- Field is optional in the JSON object , likes : Int -- Should default to 0 if JSON field is missing or null , hardcoded : String -- Should be hardcoded to "Hardcoded Value" }